harshalini/neogcamp-react-smilypedia/README.md

-# neogcamp-react-smilypedia
+# Smiley-Interpreter
 Created with CodeSandbox
+This is a react.js app which interprets the meaning of smiley emojis.
+Link to the app --> https://smileypedia.netlify.app/